 - ulcers, sores, or white spots in the mouth

 - unusual bleeding or bruising

 - unusual tiredness or weakness

-- ear congestion or pain
+- Bladder pain

-- hoarseness or other voice changes
+- blindness or vision changes

 - blurred vision